tombenke/npac/docs/intro.md

-Obviously it is worth to keep the one-directional dependency structure, and data isolation rules in case of the design and implementation of individual modules built into the application, but and `npac` application itself is focusing on to easily integrate very high-level system components on a flexible way.
+Obviously it is worth to keep the one-directional dependency structure, and data isolation rules in case of the design and implementation of individual modules built into the application, but an `npac` application itself is focusing on to easily integrate very high-level system components on a flexible way.

 `npac` applies some elements of the PoA philosophy, but it is very much an unopinionated solution,